tbozinis/Salesforce-DevOps/Azure DevOps/README.md

    - salesforceDevOrgInstanceURL: `https://login.salesforce.com` (or `https://test.salesforce.com` in case the target repo is a sandbox)
    - gitName: type the git username
    - gitEmail: type a git email of the above user
-   - serverKey: copy and paste the contents of the *server.key* file

 ### YAML notes